pvigier/pvigier.github.io-jekyll/_posts/2018-05-14-fractal-image-compression.md

     return iterations
 ```

-It works because the contraction has an unique fixed point and whatever initial image we choose, we will tend to it.
+It works because the contraction has a unique fixed point and whatever initial image we choose, we will tend to it.

 I think, it is time for a little example.
 We will try to compress and decompress this image of a monkey: